Γ

 Powerful Yin, & Jing, Tonic to Restore Health & Vitality

 Jing Strengthening Formula (...Everything and the Kitchen Sink) I went on an amazing walk yesterday in the woods, during a heavy snowfall.
 Walked along the fjords.
 After several months of snow I'm still excited about it, and get a little depressed whenever it lets up.
-Spending my entire life on the Central California and Northern California Coasts before moving to Maine last summer means that I'll probably never tire of the winter wonderland (although wildharvesting avocados means this is …
+Spending my entire life on the Central California and Northern California Coasts before moving to Maine last summer means that I'll probably never tire of the winter wonderland (although wildharvesting avocados means this is not …

 Feb 28, 2011 Ryan Wade